paulqsims/inno_pop/readme.md

 Data and code associated with the publication “An investigation of population variation in maze exploration and its predictors in wild Trinidadian guppies (*Poecilia reticulata*)”.
-This repository is permanent archived at INSERT DOI HERE.
+Insert publication information here.
+This repository is permanent archived at INSERT Zenodo DOI HERE.

 ## Authors